Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Temperature and ionization structure in the nebular phase

-Turning now to the right hand panels, we examine the degree of ionisation in each ejecta layer.
+Turning now to the right hand panels, we examine the degree of ionisation in each ejecta layer,defined by the ionisation (electron) fraction $x_e = n_e/\sum_i n_i$, where $n_e$ is the number density of free electrons, and $n_i$ is the number density of a given ion, summed across all ions of all elements in the ejecta.
 A key result here is that time-dependent effects lead to ionisation structure freeze-out in the outermost three layers for every ejecta mass, while the inner two layers have a slowly increasing degree of ionisation which flattens with time.
 As for temperature, this eventually leads to an inversion in the ionisation structure when compared to early times.

-While the innermost two layers contain 80 per-cent of the ejecta mass due to the $\rho \propto v^{-4}$ profile, the change in degree of ionisation within these layers remains quite small, particularly at late times.
-This is important to keep in mind in order to understand how slowly the emergent spectral shape of KNe changes in the nebular phase, and why certain ions remain spectrally present across the entire timespan studied here.
-This is in sharp contrast to the photospheric phase, where rapidly cooling ejecta lead to quick and drastic ionisation structure changes in a matter of hours \citep[e.g.][]{Banerjee.etal:20,Sneppen.etal:24a,Sneppen.etal:24b}.
+The two innermost layers are less susceptible to time-dependent effects, and slowly become more ionised with time, though the change remains relatively minor, at most from $x_e = 0.72$ to $x_e = 1.4$ in the innermost layer of the model with $M_{\rm{ej}} = 0.05\,\Msol$.
+Since these inner layers contain 80 per-cent of the ejecta mass, and therefore drive spectral formation at late times, it is expected that the species dominating the emergent spectra at early times may remain significant until late times.
+As such, the spectral shape of KNe in the nebular phase may be slowly changing, in contrast to the photospheric phase, where rapidly cooling ejecta lead to quick and drastic ionisation structure changes in a matter of hours \citep[e.g.][]{Banerjee.etal:20,Sneppen.etal:24a,Sneppen.etal:24b,Brethauer.etal:26}.

 The degree to which time-dependent effects play a role depends on several factors, particularly ejecta density.
 They will be reduced for a higher density at a given epoch, which could arise from a slower inner boundary or more centrally concentrated mass-profile.
 The ionisation freeze-out additionally depends on the recombination rate of a given species; a faster rate will delay this, while a slower one will hasten the effect.
 Combination of fast recombination rates with high densities can lead to steady-state conditions holding for a significant duration, while slower rates may lead to an earlier onset of time-dependent effects.
 Ultimately, a fully accurate treatment of NLTE physical conditions requires both usage of time-dependent physics alongside accurate recombination rates for all species.